MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-messaging-data-analytics-content.md

 ## Considerations

 These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that can be used to improve the quality of a workload.
-For more information, see [Microsoft Azure Well-Architected Framework](/azure/architecture/framework).
+For more information, see [Azure Well-Architected Framework](/azure/architecture/framework).

 ### Reliability